 Homemade Amaretto Recipe

 • Easy to make.
-This recipe for amaretto only takes minutes to make and has just a few ingredients.
-It’s truly one of the easiest gifts I give during the holidays.
+This recipe for amaretto can be made in less than 20 minutes and has just six ingredients.

 Amaretto recipe ingredients in bottles and bowls with ingredient name labels.